 Tania Johnson (Music Director) is happy to be making her Tomorrow Youth Repertory debut.
 A recipient of the 2014 Theatre Bay Area Award for Outstanding Music Direction for her work on Always…Patsy Cline! at Altarena Playhouse, Tania loves using all aspects of her musical and theatrical training to help young people develop their artistic voices.
 She is active in the musical theatre classes at Alameda High and St. Joseph's High.
 Most recently she was music director at Coastal Repertory in Half Moon Bay.
 At Berkeley Playhouse, Tania was conductor for Peter Pan as well as music director for many Conservatory productions.
 Other recent music director projects include the Altarena, Redwood High School, Youth Musical Theatre Company and Bay Area Children's Theatre.
 As an actor, Tania has performed with many companies including SF Playhouse, 42nd Street Moon, and TheatreWorks.
 Tania holds a B.A. in music from U.C Berkeley where she was founding music director of BareStage.

 Pam Arneson (Administrator) is a native of Alameda's West End.
 She has 3 daughters who all enjoy performing in musical theater.
 Two of them continue to be involved in TYR programs.
 It seems that Pam has always been involved in producing fundraising events.
 For 7 years, she co-produced Circus for Arts in the Schools, and continues to help produce gala events for the Medical Clown Project.
-She has been working for TYR for about a year.
 If you have any questions regarding TYR programs, contact Pam at firstname.lastname@example.org.

 Dan Wood (Webmaster) built and runs the TYR website with the aid of sophisticated space-age technologies that make sure the website content never goes stale.
-While not helping TYR, Dan is the proud father of two actors in current and past TYR productions, the landlord of several backyard honey-yielding beehives, and a partner in Karelia Software.
+While not helping TYR, Dan is the proud father of two actors from past TYR productions, the landlord of several backyard honey-yielding beehives, and a professional software engineer.

 Tomorrow Youth Rep founders Tyler Null, Amy Marie Haven, and Jordan Best